-The HP 35470A SCSI Interface
+The HP C1533A SCSI Interface

 The Small Computer System Interface (SCSI) is an industry standard interface, approved by the American National Standards Institute (ANSI).
 It is recommended that you read the ANSI standard document in conjunction with this manual.
-The ANSI specification defines the interface in general while this document describes the HP 35470A implementation.
+The ANSI specification defines the interface in general while this document describes the HP C1533A implementation.

-The HP 35470A SCSI implementation provides a unit with a standard set of features and functions.
+The HP C1533A SCSI implementation provides a drive with a standard set of features and functions.
 These include the following:

-- Synchronous data transfers up to 5 Mbytes/second. - Asynchronous data transfers up to 1.5 Mbytes/second. - Single-ended glitchless drivers. - Single-ended SCSI connection. - 8-bit wide data transfers with parity. - Ability to retry SCSI command, message, status and data phases. - Multi-initiator support (queueing of requests, maintenance of separate sense information). - Optional termination resistors. - Optional termination power. - Inplementation of all mandatory and most optional commands of the Sequential Access command set.
+- Synchronous data transfers at burst speeds up to 7.5 MHz. - Asynchronous data transfers at burst speeds up to 3 MHz - Single-ended glitchless drivers - Single-ended SCSI connection - 8-bit wide data transfers plus parity - Ability to retry SCSI command, message, status and data phases (such as response to parity errors or errors detected by the host) - Multi-initiator support (queueing of requests, maintenance of separate sense information) - Optional termination power - Implementation of all mandatory and most optional commands of the Sequential Access command set